Husbands and Wives

 Before it ever gets this far, a very lucky addicted spouse has a husband or wife who finds Narconon.

-There are some fifty Narconon drug rehabilitation centers around the world.
-This is a different type of rehabilitation program, based neither on the administration of drugs, nor on endless group sessions, nor on the admission that one will always be an addict.
+There are dozens of Narconon drug rehabilitation centers around the world.
+This is a different type of rehabilitation program, based neither on the administration of long-term subsitute drugs, nor on endless group meetings, nor on the admission that one will always be an addict.

 In eight to ten weeks, for most people, an addicted person can overcome the cravings that keep him trapped in continuous searching for and use of drugs or alcohol.
 He can also find relief from guilt over the harm done to self and others.
 Seeing the restoration of her trusting relationships and knowing she has the skills to keep her life on a drug-free path helps eliminate any reason for depression.

 Addiction can be overcome without reliance on substitute medications.
 It is not necessary to attend a long schedule of meetings.
 There can be an end to it and a return to a productive, enjoyable life.
 A husband can welcome back a wife and a wife can see the return of the man she loved and married.